 Are you ready to have your voice heard?
 VOTE!
 VOTE!
 VOTE!

 Are you ready to vote in 2021?
 Your vote is your voice… and your voice matters.
 To vote, you first must register to vote.
 Get ready to cast your ballot and make your voice heard.
 Links are available to check your registration, where you vote and other valuable information!
 At this point, we do not know how COVID-19 may affect 2021 elections.
 Procedures may change.
 Please be aware of all deadlines!
 Information will be updated as it becomes available!
 BE PREPARED!
 STAY HOME!
 STAY SAFE!
 MASK UP WHEN OUT!
 VOTE ABSENTEE BALLOT BY MAIL!

-Election Day, Voter Registration Deadlines and Early Voting for the 2017 election cycle.
+The 2021 Election Cycle will include city/township/village councils, school boards and judicial seats.
+Election Day, Voter Registration Deadlines, Early/Absentee/Ballot By Mail and Early Voting hours for the 2021 election cycle.
 Additional special elections may be scheduled.
 Are you interested in voting from the comfort of your home?
 Please contact your local county board of elections for any specific elections information.

 Applications for absentee ballots for

 2021 elections may be accepted (first day of the year)

 To receive your ballot by mail, please print absentee ballot request form.

 (NOTE: Absentee Ballot Request Form MUST be printed and signed.)

 Then mail or drop off your request form to